Internet censorship in Pakistan: Overview

+Political Censorship

-2024 political censorship of Twitter
+2024 Censorship on Twitter

 X, formerly known as Twitter, was inaccessible in Pakistan from February 2024 to May 2025.
 The Pakistan government blocked access to the social media platform around the time of the 2024 February elections, citing national security concerns.
 Despite the government's stance, both the government and the Pakistan Telecommunication Authority (PTA) refused to comment on the outages, which were widely reported by internet watchdog groups.

 Activists challenging the ban argue that it was designed to suppress dissent following the February 8 general elections, which were marred by widespread claims of vote rigging and subsequent protests.
 Authorities had also shut down mobile services on the day of the elections, again citing security concerns.
 NetBlocks, an internet monitoring group, reported that users were unable to access X on 10 February while the country was awaiting the election results.

 In April 2024, the Sindh High Court ordered the government to restore access to the platform within one week, according to a report by the AFP news agency, citing lawyer Moiz Jaaferi, who had launched a separate challenge against the ban.
 Despite this order, access to X was sporadic, with availability fluctuating based on the internet service provider, which forced users to rely on virtual private networks (VPNs), as noted by Alp Toker of NetBlocks.

-Imran Khan’s Pakistan Tehreek-e-Insaf (PTI) party, a prolific user of social media platforms, was particularly impacted by this ban.
-This reliance on social media grew especially after the country’s traditional media began censoring news about Khan and his party in the run-up to the elections.
+Imran Khan's Pakistan Tehreek-e-Insaf (PTI) party, a prolific user of social media platforms, was particularly impacted by this ban.
+This reliance on social media grew especially after the country's traditional media began censoring news about Khan and his party in the run-up to the elections.
 Khan, who has more than 20 million followers on X, saw his party call for protests against alleged rigging in the February 2024 General Elections.
-A government official’s admission of vote manipulation in mid-February raised further concerns about the transparency of the elections confirming Imran Khan’s claims to many and furthering the allegations.
+A government official's admission of vote manipulation in mid-February raised further concerns about the transparency of the elections confirming Imran Khan's claims to many and furthering the allegations.

 NetBlocks, the internet Observatory confirmed through its Live metrics showing X/Twitter has been restricted in #Pakistan for since February, with service remaining fully or intermittently restricted for most users.
 They added that the incident comes amidst a surge in internet censorship during elections marred by irregularities in Pakistan.
-Asad Baig, a media strategist at Dawn News said that “The government’s actions reek of authoritarianism, stifling dissent, and silencing voices in the name of maintaining control.”
+Asad Baig, a media strategist at Dawn News said that "The government's actions reek of authoritarianism, stifling dissent, and silencing voices in the name of maintaining control."
 Several condemnations of the ban were also exchanged by many non-governmental organizations.

 However, at the start of the 2025 India–Pakistan conflict, the ban on X was silently lifted, which was noticed after multiple users could access the website and use the platform without the need of any VPNs or proxy services.
 Due to the situation of the conflict at the time, speculation led to the belief that the ban was lifted to counter Indian trolls & misinformation about the conflict on the site.
 No official statement has been released to explain the lifting of the ban.